dmakvh/eureka/Getting-started-with-Eureka.md

     Eureka Service Urls
    </pre></code>

-* Navigate to _eureka-server/conf/sampleclient _and edit the following files to configure the sample eureka client so that it can register and find information from Eureka Server.
+* Navigate to _eureka-server/conf/sampleclient_ and edit the _**sample-eureka-client.properties **_ to configure the sample eureka client so that it can register and find information from Eureka Server.

-* Navigate to _eureka-server/conf/sampleservice_ and edit the following files to configure the sample eureka service so that it can register with Eureka Server and can be found by other clients.
+* Navigate to _eureka-server/conf/sampleservice_ and edit the _**sample-eureka-service.properties **_ to configure the sample eureka service so that it can register with Eureka Server and can be found by other clients.

 * If you are running the client and service on different hosts, you should pull the eureka source on both the hosts and configure sample client and sample service on different hosts.